awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-tls-ssl-certificates-in-lightsail-https.md

 +  [Verify domain ownership](verify-tls-ssl-certificate-using-dns-cname-https.md)
 +  [Attach your validated certificate to enable HTTPS](attach-validated-certificate-to-load-balancer.md)

-For more information about load balancers, see [Lightsail load balancers](understanding-lightsail-load-balancers.md)\.
+For more information about load balancers, see [Amazon Lightsail load balancers](understanding-lightsail-load-balancers.md)\.